What is Oppositional Defiant Disorder?

 Oppositional defiant disorder (ODD) is a behavior disorder that most experience in childhood.
 If a child struggles with ODD, they likely experience symptoms such as hostility towards others, defiance, and uncooperativeness.

 In many cases, a child with ODD will also struggle with attention-deficit/hyperactivity disorder (ADHD), anxiety, or other mood disorders.
+Throughout this article, we’ll look deeper at ODD, its symptoms, causes, and how it can be treated.

-Symptoms of ODD
+Symptoms

-The most notable traits of ODD are children defying authority, arguing parents, and overall disobeying.
-Symptoms may be more prevalent when they’re tired, hungry, or upset. ¹
+While ODD symptoms are most prevalent in children and teens, some people of this age range may show symptoms but not actually struggle with the condition.
+The most notable traits of ODD are children defying authority, arguing with parents, and overall disobeying.
+Symptoms may be more prevalent when a child is tired, hungry, or upset. ¹

 The most common symptoms of ODD include: ²